MichaelLod/homm3/README.md

 ### Updating VCMI

 To get the latest VCMI version, rebuild the Docker image.
-The Dockerfile clones the latest from GitHub.
+The Dockerfile installs VCMI from the official PPA, which is automatically updated.

 ## Security Notes